BOUALILILila/markers_bert/README.md

 # markerdBert

-This repository contains the code for the paper : MarkedBERT: Integrating Traditional IR cues in pre-trained language models for passage retrieval.
+This repository contains the code for our SIGIR 2020 paper : MarkedBERT: Integrating Traditional IR cues in pre-trained language models for passage retrieval.
 This code may lead to different results due to the training environment whether it is on GPU or TPU.
 A new repository using tensorflow 2.0 for training on Colab TPU will be soon made public.

 ## First Stage: Doc2query Passage Expansion + BM25